caioariede/django-input-mask/README.md

 **Django Input Mask**

-A collection of widgets for applying masks to input elements using JavaScript.
+A collection of easy-to-extend-widgets for applying masks to input elements.

 **Requirements**